Asthma is “chronically common” amongst New Zealand children

 All children with symptomatic asthma should be prescribed a short-acting beta-2 agonist (SABA) such as salbutamol

-than “as needed” use.
-Good asthma control is associated with little or no SABA use and children with
+needed” use.
+Good asthma control is associated with little or no SABA use and children with increasing or high

 Children with mild intermittent asthma should be treated with SABA only, as needed.
 Children with more persistent